CodeShadowing95/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12- Print all possible combinations of two letters, except oo 13- Print a number with 2 decimal places
 14- Convert a number from base 10 to base 16
+15- Encode and decode text using rot 13 encryption